scalar-labs/scalardb/docs/configurations.md

 ### JDBC transactions

-Other than the default transaction manager Consensus Commit, Scalar DB supports JDBC transactions.
+Other than the default transaction manager Consensus Commit, ScalarDB supports JDBC transactions.
 To use JDBC transactions, you need to specify `jdbc` for the `scalar.db.transaction_manager` property.

 The following configurations are available for JDBC transactions: